Skip to main content

 With the invention of the seated toilet, this had changed and may have impacted the ability for a complete bowel movement.

-There are footstools on the market (eg the squatty potty) that simulated this position.
+There are footstools on the market (eg the squatty potty) that simulate this position.
 This is placed under the feel whilst seated on the toilet and raises the knees above the hips.